Gretter74/the-drive/README.md

 # the-drive
+....as in the car drive.

-A blender animation and collaboration exercise.
+A blender animation and teamwork exercise.

+This project will focus on:
 Organizing blend files for teamwork.
-Learn to use github.
+Learning to use github.